In addition to regular expressions, you can also evaluate operator expressions, lambda expressions, and anonymous classes.

 - Expression Mode for evaluating single-line expressions.

-Besides, RubyMine provides a way to quickly evaluate an expression in the editor at caret or a selection.
+Besides, RubyMine provides a way to quickly evaluate an expression at caret or a selection in the editor.

 - A method can be invoked within the Expression Evaluation dialog only if the debugger has stopped at a breakpoint, but has not been paused.